Skip to content ↓

 Reception

 Mrs Swift is the teacher in our Reception class.
-Mrs Constantinou and Mrs Higgins are the teaching assistants.
-Our PE day is Tuesday or Thursday.
+Our PE day is Tuesday.

 Class Saint